How You’re Screwing Up Your Brand Message Without Even Realizing It

 Okay, no one likes to admit this.
 But the people-pleasers among us (myself included) know that an effort to make everyone feel included and heard can backfire, and you end up with too many cooks in the kitchen.
 Of course, you have to take others into account when developing your brand message.
 Numero uno are your customers/clients.
 Arguably your business world revolves around them so their needs and preferences certainly have to be accounted for.
 At the same time, be aware of how much you are trying to cater to the outliers.
 Among your customers, your team, and other stakeholders like a board or shareholders, vision and goals might not always align.
 But it’s impossible to be all things to all people.
 Trying to take that stance will muddle your brand message and quickly.

 Fix: There comes a point when you simply must draw a line in the sand and stake your position.
 Comprise is fine but kowtowing is not.

 You’re stuck in a box covered with blind spots.

-When you’re entrenched in your business, it can be very hard to pull back and think outside of what you understand and are familiar with.
+When you’re entrenched in your business, it can be very hard to pull back and think beyond what you understand and are familiar with.
 Figuring out the more difficult aspects of your brand messaging like your value proposition may allude you when you lack experience with similar situations to know how to apply different strategies.

 You’re also trying to create brand messaging while emotionally tied to past ideas and experiences which makes it nearly impossible to have an objective perspective.
 It can be hard to see the forest for the trees.
 That’s not your fault; it’s just how it is.
 While 100% objectivity is not a requirement to get to a great brand message, crafting a spot-on one requires some degree of distance.